Aryss/LSpec/README.md

 - Since this mod also has a client component you do need to have it added to ServerPackages
 - To compile the mod yourself: you will need to have Jost font from GoogleFonts installed in your system, it's used for some of the lines.
 Or, of course, you can edit the import lines in the DuelSpecOverlay to use something else.
 - The render code in the DuelSpecOverlay.uc uses a lot of local up front caching at the start of the frame.
 This is done to avoid client crashes as this code is prone to do exactly that if you access a reference to an objected that was removed.
 This doesn't solve the issue 100% but vastly reduces the chance of it happening.
 However during normal gameplay the chances of that are minimal
 - Controller code can be safely ignored right now, this is an attempt (so far futile) to make the existing Attract mode cameras to work online.
+Class is not currently used in any way.

 ### Controls
 Y - Swaps left and right player (to keep positions the same between matches), of course swaps all the data as well